DEVELOPMENT

 People learn how to help others live out this concept so they can begin to teach others.

-We want every single Christian to grow into maturity.
-But that means we have to be realistic about what the growth process really looks like.
-We have to rethink our process of teaching, training, and equipping so that each person truly grows into all that God wants them to be.
+We want every Christian to mature, but that means we must be realistic about what the growth process looks like.
+We must rethink our teaching, training, and equipping so that each person becomes all God wants them to be.

 The Path

-Churches are better equipped if they know the process and where people are at in their growth.
-4th Level's Maturity Movement is a simple grid to help maturing disicples continue down the "path" of maturity while taking on greater roles within the church, blessing members and leaders along the way.
+Churches are better equipped if they know the process and where people are in their growth.
+4th Level's Maturity Movement is a simple grid to help maturing disciples continue down the "path" of maturity while taking on greater roles within the church, blessing members and leaders along the way.

 Keeping Score

 The best leaders keep score.
-The only way you know you're making progress is if you gauge where you are at with where you've been.
-But all too often in churches we measure the wrong things.
+The only way you know you're making progress is by gauging where you are at with where you've been.
+But all too often in churches, we measure the wrong things.
 We need to measure what Jesus measured.
 To do that, we need a new scorecard.
-This scorecard allows us to see the progress our people are making and where we need to continue to develop them so that they too can become multiplying leaders until the 4th Level.
+This scorecard allows us to see the progress our people are making and where we need to continue to develop them so that they, too, can become multiplying leaders until the 4th Level.